-The Greenhouse Institute is an independent research institute finding and fighting for solutions to the climate crisis.
+The Greenhouse Institute is an independent network of researchers finding and fighting for solutions to the climate crisis.

 The Climate Solutions Lab is housed at the Watson Institute of International and Public Affairs at Brown University, dedicated to creating, learning, and distributing solution-oriented climate knowledge, at Brown and across the world.